-- The Fellowship is provided at no cost to participating Fellows - Three ten-week terms, running from September 2023 to June 2024. - The programme is designed to be conducted alongside a full-time job.
-We can also arrange full-time, paid, London-based professional work placements in relevant organisations for a select number of applicants. - Terms will feature one evening session each week, on a weekday evening, lasting for between 90 minutes and two hours. - Sessions will be led by subject area experts, mainly academics but also public intellectuals including writers, former diplomats and politicians, and others working in public life.
-Each term, a couple of sessions will be held over dinner. - There will be around 20-50 pages of reading set for each week, depending on the difficulty of the material. - There will be two residential weekends in the year. - There will be a week-long overseas visit.
+- The Fellowship is provided at no cost to participating Fellows.
+Fellows receive a small stipend to cover study costs. - Three ten-week terms, running from September 2024 to June 2025. - The programme is designed to accommodate people in full-time employment.
+We can also arrange full-time, paid, London-based professional work placements in relevant organisations for a select number of applicants. - Terms will feature one evening session each week, on a weekday evening, lasting between 90 minutes and two hours. - Sessions will be led by subject area experts, mainly academics but also writers, former diplomats and politicians, and others working in public life.
+There will be a couple of sessions held over dinner. - There will be around 20-50 pages of reading set for each week, depending on the difficulty of the material. - There will be two residential weekends in the year. - There will be a week-long overseas visit.